 In response to this light cycle, fourteen sections of time in the sunrise sky were layered on top of one another to form a visual corridor of changing light.
 What results is a composition of sunrises compressed into one visual and temporal plane so the length of sunrise and its ephemeral quality can be experienced in a single place and time.

 24” x 24” x 2”

 A study of Blue Sunrise captures a moment.
-The composition is cast into a convex shape to heighten the phenomena of blue and depth.
+The composition is made from cast paper and forms a slightly convex shape.
+This heightens the phenomena of blue and depth.